ostueker/ACENET_Summer_School_OpenMP/_episodes/07-mandel.md

 additional work.
 The allocation process continues until all the iterations have been distributed to threads.

-There's a tradeoff between overhead (i.e., how much time is wasted setting up the schedule) and load balancing (i.e., how much time is wasted waiting for that one last thread to catch up).
+There's a tradeoff between overhead (i.e., how much time is spent setting up the schedule) and load balancing (i.e., how much time is spent waiting for the most heavily-worked thread to catch up).
 Static scheduling has low overhead but may be badly balanced; dynamic scheduling has higher overhead.
 Both can also take a *chunk size*; larger chunks mean less overhead and greater memory locality, smaller chunks may mean finer load balancing.
 You can omit the chunk size, it defaults to 1.

 Bad load balancing might be what's causing this Mandelbrot code not to parallelize very well.
 Let's add a `schedule()` clause and see what happens.

 ~~~
-!$omp parallel do private(?,?,?) schedule(dynamic,?)
+!$omp parallel do private(...?...) schedule(dynamic,?)
 ~~~

-> ## Play with the schedule() clause
+> ## Exercise 2: Play with the schedule() clause
 >
 > Try different `schedule()` clauses and tabulate the run times with different
 > thread numbers.
 What seems to work best for this problem?